stevej-star/fingen/README.md

 ### Fin Message Generator

-Quick and simple script to generate valid fin messages with variable to set uneful fields.
+Quick and simple script to generate valid fin messages with variable to set useful fields.
 Got tired of manually editing and missing things.

-Generates a random UETR and Transaction reference, also a file name based on the date and time.
+Generates a random UETR and Transaction reference, also a file name using the date and time.